kristopolous/DRR/indycast.net/md/about.md

 The stack is Python 2.7 and SQLite 3.
 The audio library is written by hand (more below on why)

-Did you know these types of articles get better response rates in social media when you have an architecture diagram?
-So here's a run-down of everything, in picture format:
+Here's a run-down of everything, in picture format:

 <img id='arch' style='max-width:95%' src=images/indy-arch.png>